Veteran Engineer John Dick Returns to RLL as Head of Research and Development for IndyCar ProgramPress Release

 Rahal Letterman Lanigan Racing, based in Hilliard, Ohio and Brownsburg, Ind., is co-owned by three-time IndyCar Champion and 1986 Indianapolis 500 winner Bobby Rahal, CBS LATE SHOW host David Letterman and Mi-Jack co-owner Mike Lanigan.
 In 2014, the team will begin their 23rd year of open wheel competition and attempt to add to their 20 wins – including the 2004 Indy 500 from pole with Buddy Rice — their 29 poles, 80 podium finishes and 1992 series championship.
 The team competed in the American Le Mans Series from 2009-2013 as BMW Team RLL where they won both the Manufacturer and Team Championships in the GT category in 2010 and swept all three GT titles in 2011 – Manufacturer, Team and Driver.
 In 2012, the team finished second in the Team Championship and third in the Manufacturer Championship and in 2013, the team finished second in the Driver, Team and Manufacturer Championship.
 In 2014, BMW Team RLL is competing in the TUDOR United SportsCar Championship with a two-car program in the GTLM class and recently finished second and fourth in the Rolex 24 at Daytona to bring their win total to 10 races and 44 podium finishes.

-Article Tags: ICS, IndyCar, IndyCar Series, John Dick, Rahal Letterman Lanigan Racing
+Article Tags: ICS, IndyCar - Coverage Discontinued as of 2015, IndyCar Series, John Dick, Rahal Letterman Lanigan Racing